trilio-demo/tvk-poc/README.md

 ### 3. Set up CSI Driver

 TVK requires a CSI Driver with Snapshot enable capabilties.
 Ensure the proper CSI Driver is configured with your cluster or use a Hostpath CSI Driver as outlined in the TVK Documentation.
+It is only recommended to use Hostpath if no other CSI drivers are available.
 Ensure the Storage Class for your CSI is the only Storage Class set to "Default", otherwise proper provisioning may not occur.

 List of CSI Drivers - https://kubernetes-csi.github.io/docs/drivers.html
 - Locate your CSI driver and see "Snapshotting" under the "Other Features" column